Common Neurological Risks of Drug Abuse

 Inhalants, which often are easily accessible household items, can cause a range of neurotoxic effects when abused.
-Most notably, sniffing or huffing inhalants can lead to seizures and/or a coma 14.
-Sudden sniffing death syndrome, in which irregular heart rate causes fatal heart failure, may occur within minutes of only one use.
+Most notably, sniffing or huffing inhalants can lead to seizures and/or a coma.14 Sudden sniffing death syndrome, in which irregular heart rate causes fatal heart failure, may occur within minutes of a single use.

 Since inhalants have different chemical components, they will vary in terms of the damage they can cause.
-For example, toluene or naphthalene can harm the myelin sheath of nerve fibers, which helps to conduct impulses 14.
-Nerve damage caused by inhalants is clinically similar to that of patients afflicted by multiple sclerosis 14, which is a central nervous system disease characterized by 15:
+For example, toluene or naphthalene can harm the myelin sheath of nerve fibers, which helps to conduct impulses.14 Nerve damage caused by inhalants is clinically similar to that suffered by patients afflicted with multiple sclerosis,14 which is a central nervous system disease characterized by:15

 - Coordination and balance problems.

 - Blurred vision.

 Chronic inhalant abuse can lead to problems with:14

 Drugs and the Brain’s Reward Pathways

 The mesolimbic dopamine system is the brain’s reward pathway and is an important circuit that connects a number of different structures and promotes motivation and survival.16 Dopaminergic cells release dopamine in response to natural rewards—such as engaging in sex, social interactions, and eating food—which positively reinforces these behaviors.16 Dopamine also communicates with the memory centers of the brain, telling them to store the pleasurable feelings associated with an activity so that it can be repeated later on.16